Shatila refugee camp

 The Shatila refugee camp (مخيم شاتيلا), also known as the Chatila refugee camp, is a settlement originally set up for Palestinian refugees in 1949.
 It is located in southern Beirut, Lebanon and houses more than 9,842 registered Palestine refugees.
 Since the eruption of the Syrian Civil War, the refugee camp has received a large number of Syrian refugees.
 In 2014, the camp's population was estimated to be between 10,000 and 22,000.

 History

 Establishment

 Shatila was set up by the International Committee of the Red Cross to accommodate hundreds of refugees who came there after 1948.
 They were from villages around the area of Amka, Majd al-Krum and Yajur in northern Palestine.

 During Lebanese Civil War

-The Sabra and Shatila massacre was the slaughter of between 762 and 3,500 civilians, mostly Palestinians and Lebanese Shiites, by the Hobeika-led militia and the IDF in the Sabra neighborhood of southern Beirut and the nearby Shatila refugee camp from approximately 6:00 pm on 16 September to 8:00 am on 18 September 1982.
+The Sabra and Shatila massacre was the slaughter of between 1,300 and 3,500 civilians, mostly Palestinians and Lebanese Shiites, by the Lebanese Forces, in the Sabra neighborhood of southern Beirut and the nearby Shatila refugee camp from approximately 6:00 pm on 16 September to 8:00 am on 18 September 1982.